-International Graduate students seeking a GTA must present a Test of Spoken English (TSE) score of 50 or higher, an equivalent score of 26 or higher on the Spoken English portion of the Test of English as a Foreign Language internet-based test (TOEFL iBT) administered by Educational Testing Service, or a score of 53 or above on the Pearson Test of English Academic, unless that person is an American citizen or is an international student from a country that is exempt from Test of English as a Foreign Language (TOEFL) requirements.
+International graduate students seeking a Graduate Teaching Assistantship (GTA) must present a Test of Spoken English (TSE) score of 50 or higher, an equivalent score of 26 or higher on the Spoken English portion of the Test of English as a Foreign Language internet-based test (TOEFL iBT) administered by Educational Testing Service, or a score of 53 or above on the Pearson Test of English Academic unless that person is an American citizen or is an international student from a country that is exempt from Test of English as a Foreign Language (TOEFL) requirements.
 If the exams are not administered in a student’s own country, the student must take one of them upon arrival in the United States.
 A Graduate Teaching Assistantship cannot be awarded to that student until the University receives an official report showing the required minimum exam scores.
-Departments or components have the option to require additional standards for communication skills from their own graduate students seeking teaching assistantships.
+Departments or components have the option to require additional standards for communication skills from their own graduate students seeking a Graduate Teaching Assistantship.
 Further, each department or component will develop a standards policy regarding communication skills, which includes a satisfactory performance on the TSE, TOEFL iBT Spoken English test, PTE, or in a personal interview, for lab assistants and research assistants.